Murdim/church_and_state/README.md

 Requires Conclave and Holy Fury (for the doctrine), available to Duke+ feudal or republican rulers.
 This bonus advisor is intended to compensate for the inability to keep a powerful vassal placated as Court Chaplain.
 As such, it does not depend on the ruler himself using a non-clerical government type.

 To be considered "authoritative", a character must be an adult of the right sex and rule a theocracy OR have a Learning-based education or lifestyle or Hafiz/Guardian.
-Ascetics and characters flagged as "special spiritual" bypass these restrictions.
+Ascetics and "special spirituals" bypass these restrictions.

  - Delegate (Cosmopolitan): authoritative and/or landed adult + different religion.
 Can be recruited by decision.
 TODO
  - Peacemaker (Peaceful): authoritative + same religion.
 TODO